daniele22/Head_pose_estimation_datasets/README.md

 ![alt text](/img/datasets_table.jpg)

-For more details about each dataset, or acquisition methods refer to TODO.
+For more details about each dataset, or acquisition methods refer to https://amslaurea.unibo.it/25279/.
-In this paper you can also find details on methods for head pose estimation, evaluation metrics, evaluation pipeline and results obtained on commonly used datasets.
+In this thesis you can also find details on methods for head pose estimation, evaluation metrics, evaluation pipeline and results obtained on commonly used datasets.

 # ✍️ Author